Loading Now

 Validation is based on the principles of the lean startup methodology, which advocates for building products or services that customers love by following a cycle of build-measure-learn.
 This means that instead of spending months or years developing a perfect product or service, you start with a minimum viable product (MVP), which is the simplest version of your solution that can deliver value to your customers.
 You then measure how your customers respond to your MVP, learn from their feedback, and make changes accordingly.

-The aim of validation is to achieve product-market fit, which is the point where your product or service meets the needs and expectations of your target market.
+The aim of how to validate your business idea is to achieve product-market fit, which is the point where your product or service meets the needs and expectations of your target market.
 When you have product-market fit, you have validated that there is a demand for your solution and that you can grow your business.

 How to Validate Your Business Idea